Ordu: Archaeology

 In 2016, archaeologist discovered a marble statue of Cybele.
 In 2018, at the same site, they also discovered sculptures of Pan and Dionysus.
 In 2021, archaeologists complained because a stone quarry used dynamite destroying some of the rock tombs.

 In December 2021, archaeologists announced 1600 year-old eight tombs in the Kurtulus district of Ordu.
 Researchers also uncovered human and animal remains, many pieces of jewelry made of gold, sardine stone, silver, glass, and bronze, a glass bottle and beads.
+In the same area researchers unearthed a Byzantine monastery church and they determined it was dedicated to the Emperor Constantine and his mother Helena.

 Ordu today

 The Sağra factory shop, selling many varieties of chocolate-covered hazelnuts, is one of the town's attractions.

 The Boztepe aerial tramway is another popular attraction which is set to become a modern symbol for the city.

 Local music is typical of the Black Sea region, including the kemençe.
 The cuisine is primarily based on local vegetables and includes both typical Turkish dishes — such as pide and kebab — and more interesting fare such as plain or caramel 'burnt ice-cream'.